njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_nginx_certbot_plan.md

 **IMPORTANT:** This implementation uses an **idempotent provisioning script** as the primary method.
 You will NOT execute the phase steps manually.
 Instead:

-1. **First:** Complete Caddy cleanup (see `docs/caddy_cleanup.md`)
-2. **Then:** Review the phase descriptions below to understand what will happen
+1. **First:** Review the phase descriptions below to understand what will happen
-3. **Finally:** Run the provisioning script which will execute all phases automatically
+2. **Then:** Run the provisioning script which will execute all phases automatically

 The phases below describe what the provisioning script does, not manual steps to execute.

-## Prerequisites

-**CRITICAL:** Before running the provisioning script, you MUST complete the Caddy cleanup:
-- See `docs/caddy_cleanup.md` for complete cleanup instructions
-- Verify Caddy is fully removed and ports 80/443 are free
-- Backup existing configuration and site data

 ## Architecture